-Supporting people to make confident decisions about sensor-based care technologies
+Supporting people to make confident decisions about sensor based falls prevention and detection technology

 Falls are one of the most common reasons that people experience serious harm, hospital admission or a loss of independence as they get older or live with long-term conditions.
 Technology is increasingly being used to help prevent falls and respond quickly when they happen, but not all technology works in the same way, and it can be hard for councils, care providers and people drawing on care to know what is safe, effective and trustworthy.